Symptoms of a Bad Fuel Pump

 How Much Does It Cost To Replace a Fuel Pump?

-Depending on the car and how old the car is, fuel pump costs range from $50 to hundreds of dollars.
+Depending on the car and how old the car is, fuel pump costs range from $50 to several hundreds of dollars.

-Tips to Keep Your Fuel Pump Healthy
+How to Keep Your Fuel Pump Healthy

 You need your fuel to continue pump, pump, pumping it up like Joe Budden, so you don’t want to unintentionally damage the unit.
 These small steps should help keep it in top shape.